davidmonterrosa/MonterrosaDPPokemonAPIChallenge/README.md

 + mm/dd/yyyy - DM - short description
 - 01/28/2025 - DM - Created git repository.

-Peer Reviewed By:
+Peer Reviewed By: Thao Vang
-> Comments:
+> Comments: It looks like mostly everything is here.
+It is responsive. locals strorage works well. small things: favorite and reandom btns are a bit small.